nas5w/interview-guide/docs/creating-a-schedule.md

 ## Schedules vary greatly

 One of the least fair part about interviewing is the amount one person can prepare varies greatly from the amount another person can prepare.
 If you are younger and relatively unattached, you may have a lot of free time.
 If you have a spouse, children, and/or other obligations, it becomes a _lot_ harder.
-It ends up being that some people spend 4 hours a day studying and others can only fit 5 hours (or less) per week.
+Some people spend 4 hours a day prepping and others can only prep a few hours per week.

 ## Stick to the schedule